solidjs/solid-docs-legacy/en/tutorials/stores_mutation/lesson.md

 };
 ```

 While `produce` with Stores probably handles the vast majority of cases, Solid also has a mutable Store object that is available from `createMutable`.
-While not the recommended approach for internal APIs it is sometimes useful for interopt or compatibility with 3rd party systems.
+While not the recommended approach for internal APIs, it is sometimes useful for interop or compatibility with 3rd party systems.